 There is no Wordpress helpdesk that you can phone or email.
 As mentioned above, you’ll be largely reliant on your developers or user/developer forums in order to solve any issues that you have.

-Now, let me say that both platforms are extremely powerful, and it’s not a binary decision as to which one is best.
+Now, both platforms are extremely powerful, and it’s not a binary decision as to which one is best.
 It’s a case of looking at each individual website requirement and taking it into account.